benkinase/django_react_project/README.md

 - remove the file (but data is lost)
 - run "python manage.py makemigrations" to prepare models for migrations
 - run "python manage.py migrate" to migrate the models into database and generate db.sqlite3 file
-- then create a super user (VPN) to have access to admin dashboard
+- then create a super user to have access to admin dashboard
 else:
 - Create a super user
 - For this: run "python manage.py createsuperuser" and follow intructions